 For POST /search operation looking for the root folder (i.e. search criterion Attribute Root=Yes), the server MUST provide subfolders/objects elements as the client requires them to discover the network storage hierarchy.
 This is currently not mandated in the TS.
 So when the server returns the subfolders (list) in the response to POST /search for root folder(s), then the client would use the subfolders (one at a time) to perform GET /folderId?listFilter=”List” to let the server know that it also needs to receive in the GET response the subfolders contained in the folder and so on...

 Additionally, this CR updates the existing XML examples accordingly.

+R01: Incorporates MetaSwitch’s offline comments in regards to adding appropriate query string parameters to also control return of process-intensive attributes.
+As a result another query string parameter called “attrFilter” is added in R01.

+Note: R01 change assumes that CR104 which proposes the additional folder attributes (e.g. MsgCount, SubtreeMsgCount) are already agreed upon.

+R02: Incorporates comments received in Hawaii ARC F2F meeting.